 When in Fan Only mode, if Auto Defog is enabled, the air conditioning and electric heat may turn on when high humidity conditions exist.
-See "Climate and Air Quality" under Vehicle Personalization on page 5-50 for more information on the Auto Defog selection.
-The air conditioning may also run if ()) is selected.
+See "Climate and Air Quality" under Vehicle Personalization ⇒ 138 for more information on the Auto Defog selection.
+The air conditioning may also run if ∮∮∮ is selected.

-ECO Mode: The air conditioning and electric heat are controlled to balance comfort with fuel economy.
-As long as \Im is not selected, the vehicle electric range or fuel economy will decrease less than in Comfort mode, but will result in moderate comfort.
+eco Mode: Press eco to select this mode and the indicator will be lit.
+The air conditioning and electric heat are controlled to balance comfort with fuel economy.
+As long as is not selected, the vehicle electric range or fuel economy will decrease less than in MAX mode, but will result in moderate comfort.

-Comfort Mode: The air conditioning and electric heat are controlled to reach the best comfort level based on the temperature setting selected.
+MAX Mode: Press MAX to select this mode and the indicator will be lit.
+The air conditioning and electric heat are controlled to reach the best comfort level based on the temperature setting selected.
 In this mode, vehicle electric range or fuel economy will decrease depending on the amount of energy required to reach the best comfort levels.